 Restart after Non-Scheduled System Interruption

-If the system crashes or is brought down, it can be simply restarted by restarting the database and Java server processes and then viewing the application status page.
+If the system crashes or is brought down, it can be simply restarted by restarting the database and IIS server processes and then viewing the application status page.
 The two processes, which are covered earlier in this document, are run as Windows services and can be started from the Services snap-in.
 Once the services start, the system administrator can logon to the application and view the status page in order to verify connectivity.
 The full steps are as follows:

-Ensure the MySQL and Tomcat services are running.
+Ensure the SQL Server and IIS services are running.

 Load the application home page

-View the status page to ensure the application can connect to VistA
+View the status page to ensure the application can connect to CDW

 If the Windows services do not start properly, the Event Viewer and the log files for each service can be checked for errors.
 Failures in the services are unlikely to happen, however, if the operating system itself is healthy.